 - Planning and pitching

 The IR series can be delivered in English, Spanish, or Russian.
 To enroll your organization in an online IR course, please contact Mary Rodriguez.
-Costs: $1000 per trimester (4-month period) for course set-up, plus $140 per seat/participant.
+Costs: $1000 per trimester (4-month period) for course set-up, plus $140 per student seat/participant.
+“Teacher” seats cost $190 per teacher seat/participant and include include a skype session with the IC² Institute Canvas learning management system (LMS) coordinator explaining how the teacher can use the LMS to monitor student progress.
 Terms: Payment is due in advance of course set-up.
 A course will be set up within two weeks of receipt of payment.
 The four-month course period begins on the day the course is set up.